-So there you have it – a complete guide to conduct a beautiful non-religious wedding.
-It can have its own rituals and rites, it can speak of special wedding vows and promise but at the heart of it, these weddings are the same as others – the beginning of the most beautiful time of your lives with the person you love the most in your life.
+So there you have it – a complete guide to conducting a beautiful non-religious wedding.
+It can have its own rituals and rites, it can speak of special wedding vows and promises but at the heart of it, these weddings are the same as others – the beginning of the most beautiful time of your lives with the person you love the most in your life.

 Does Living Together Before Marriage Mean You Are Ready For The Wedding?

 Wanted: New-Age Indian Husband!
 Requirements: To Lead and Follow Too!

 15 Clever Ways To Deal With A Manipulative, Scheming Mother-In-Law

 Absolutely!
 Non-religious weddings are all the rage right now, especially for interfaith couples.
 You can pick a destination of your choice so that your wedding day can be exactly what you want it to be.

 The best part of a non-religious wedding is that there is no one way to have it.
 There is a list of things that you can do uniquely from the music to the location to the flowers.
 It is all about you and your personal values.